risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-table.md

 + You cannot drop columns referenced by materialized views or indexes.

-+ If you attempt to drop a column referenced by a generated column, RisingWave will return an error.
-To resolve this, you can first drop the generated column, and then drop the referenced column.
++ You cannot drop columns referenced by a generated column without the generated column being dropped.

 :::